reshika-shanmugham/Experiments-demo/procedure.md

-## **EXPERIMENT 1**
+## **PROCEDURE**

-## **Thermal Runaway Propagation & Emergency Battery Isolation Systems**

 ## **Milestone 1: Isolation Barrier Material Selection**

-1. Open Simulation Workspace: Launch the simulator platform and locate the Material Testing Rig panel.
+1. Open the simulation workspace and navigate to the material selection settings.

-2. Review Material Properties: Cycle through the barrier options (Aluminium, Steel, Air Gap, Aerogel) in the drop-down menu and inspect their native Thermal Conductivity (k) ratings.
+2. Check the available material options (Aluminium, Steel, Air Gap, Aerogel) from the drop-down menu and note down their thermal conductivity ($k$) values.

-3. Execute Thermal Test: Click Run Thermal Test to watch the **Live Test Monitor** animate heat transfer from the 120 °C fault cell to the 25 °C normal cell.
+3. Click **Run Thermal Test** to observe how heat transfers from the faulty cell (at 120 °C) to the normal cell (at 25 °C).

-4. Lock In Selection: Compare the Time to Critical Temp (80 °C) and the Verdict to find the best insulator.
-Select it in the final menu and click Proceed to Milestone 2.
+4. Compare the performance based on how long it takes to reach the critical temperature (80 °C) and the given verdict.
+Choose the most effective insulating material, lock it in, and click **Proceed to Milestone 2**.

+---

 ## **Milestone 2: Multi-Variable Containment Simulation**

-1. Configure Testing Conditions: Verify your read-only inherited material choices.
-Use the parameter sliders to dial in your run variables within their allowed limits:
+1. Verify the selected isolation material carried over properly.
+Use the sliders to set up the following test parameters within their allowable ranges:

-   - Mass of Cell (m): 0.1 kg - 3.0 kg
+   * Mass of Cell ($m$): 0.1 kg to 3.0 kg

-   - Initial Battery Temp: 20 °C – 60 °C
+   * Initial Battery Temp: 20 °C to 60 °C

-   - Cooling Efficiency: 40% - 95%
+   * Cooling Efficiency: 40% to 95%

-   - Fault Duration: 1 sec – 20 sec
+   * Fault Duration: 1 sec to 20 sec

-2. Select Control Mode: Set the Emergency Isolation System switch to **ON** for automated protection loops, or leave it **OFF** to test your own manual reflex times.
+2. Set the Emergency Isolation System toggle switch to **ON** if you want automated safety loops, or leave it **OFF** if you want to test manual intervention times.

-3. Initiate Short Circuit: Click Trigger Fault to create an internal short circuit in Cell 1- **Fault Source** .
+3. Click **Trigger Fault** to induce an internal short circuit in Cell 1.

-4. Monitor Real-Time Data: Watch the Live Math Dashboard banner and live colour changes across Cells 1, 2, and 3 to track the calculation of **Live Heat Generation (** 𝑸= 𝒎∙𝒄∙∆𝑻 **)** , **Time Elapsed, and Energy Released.**
+4. Monitor the dashboard data and the changing colors of Cells 1, 2, and 3 to track heat generation calculation ($Q = mc\Delta T$), elapsed time, and total energy released.

-5. Deploy Isolation Barrier: If running in manual mode **- System toggled OFF,** wait for the cell to hit the critical activation line (80 °C), then immediately mash the _**DEPLOY EMERGENCY BARRIER**_ button.
-Watch the barrier animate into the gap to block the conductive heat highway.
+5. If running in manual mode (System set to **OFF**), wait for the cell temperature to hit the critical threshold (80 °C), then immediately click the **DEPLOY EMERGENCY BARRIER** button to engage the barrier and stop conductive heat transfer.

-6. Check Damaged Cells: If mitigation is too slow and a cell cooks past 120 °C, observe it turn flat black indicating carbonized burnout.
+6. Observe the physical status of the cells; any cell that surpasses 120 °C will turn black, indicating burnout.

-7. Log Final Telemetry: Review final performance metrics - **Peak Temp, Response Time, Damaged Cells.** Click the History button to record your **Total Damaged Cells, First Breach Timestamp, and Cooling Recovery Duration fields.**
+7. Review the final performance data after the simulation finishes, noting down the **Peak Temp**, **Response Time**, and number of **Damaged Cells**.
+Click **History** to log the overall data fields (Total Damaged Cells, First Breach Timestamp, and Cooling Recovery Duration).

-8. Review Event Logs & Reset: Read the Dynamic Event Log box below the fold for a step-by-step thermodynamic explanation of the run.
-Click **Reset Simulation** to adjust variables and rerun the trial.
+8. Check the event log at the bottom of the page for the thermodynamic breakdown of the test run.
+Click **Reset Simulation** if you need to modify variables and run another test.